November 9, 2018 | Written by: Pradeep Jadhav

 Here is an example pipeline.yml resource section:

 The other section is about the jobs that we need to define to get the build started.
-Once it is passed, deploy the code to the test and then to the non-prod environments.
-This will eventually lead the deployment to production environment.

 Here is an example pipeline.yml jobs section: